brainlife/docs/docs/cli/group.md

 ## Python Example

-Similarly, you can query dataset records with python.
+Similarly, you can query dataset records using python.

 ```python
 #!/usr/bin/python